 Bernhard Schölkopf, Professor and Director of Max Planck Institute for Intelligent Systems, Germany

 In machine learning, we use data to automatically find dependences in the world, with the goal of predicting future observations.
 Most machine learning methods build on statistics, but one can also try to go beyond this, assaying causal structures underlying statistical dependences.
 Can such causal knowledge help prediction in machine learning tasks?
 We argue that this is indeed the case, due to the fact that causal models are more robust to changes that occur in real world datasets.
-We touch upon the implications of causal models for machine learning tasks such as domain adaptation, transfer learning, and semi-supervised learning.
-We also present an application to the removal of systematic errors in astronomical problems such as exoplanet detection.
+We discuss implications of causality for machine learning tasks, and argue that many of the hard issues benefit from the causal viewpoint.
+This includes domain adaptation, semi-supervised learning, transfer, life-long learning, and fairness, as well as an application to the removal of systematic errors in astronomical problems.

 Tom Dietterich, Distinguished Professor (Emeritus) and Director of Intelligent Systems, Oregon State University, USA